 This is done to prevent denial of service attack (DoS) and to match the behavior found in the VSFTPD implementation.

-Since SFTPPlus is designed as a cross platform solution, when SFTPPlus is the source of the transfer (for example when responding to the RETR command) it will convert both Unix and Windows new line delimiter to the FTP new line delimiter.
+Since SFTPPlus is designed as a cross-platform solution, when SFTPPlus is the source of the transfer (for example when responding to the RETR command), it will convert both Unix and Windows new line delimiters to the FTP new line delimiters.

-When SFTPPlus acts as the destination of the transfer, it will convert the new lines only when running on Unix and Linux as the FTP and Windows new line delimiter are the same.
+When SFTPPlus acts as the destination of the transfer, it will convert the new lines only when running on Unix-like systems, as the FTP and Windows new line delimiters are the same.